-I Would Have Prioritized Renovation Projects Better
+I Would Have Prioritized Renovation Projects Like an Investor

 I Would Have Asked More Questions

 I think there is a difference between paying attention and asking questions.
 You can pay attention your whole life and never get up the nerve to ask questions.
-I think I was afraid to ask questions during the mortgage and renovation process because I was (obviously) out of my depth and didn’t want to seem unintelligent.
-Particularly when fishy things began happening with my contractor, I questioned him once and took his half-assed explanation at face value.

 I Would Have Done More Research